Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-This section is devoted to the exposition of the convention mentioned above, and to showing how it simplifies the proofs of Descartes's rule, De~Gua's rule and Budan's.
-From an historical point of view, this may reflect Descartes's thought more precisely than other methods. \medbreak
+This section is devoted to the exposition of the convention mentioned above, and to showing how it leads to a very simple and natural proofs of Descartes' rule.
+It will also be shown how it simplifies the proof of other results such as De~Gua's rule and the Budan-Fourier theorem.
+From an historical point of view, this may reflect Descartes' thought more precisely than other methods.
+The proof of Descartes' rule, given in this section, has some similarities with \cite{Ar}, but it is simpler and free of unnecessary analytic considerations.
+As a consequence of being purely algebraic, it remains valid for polynomials with coefficients in real field.

+\hstretch -2 For the sake of completeness, Fourier's rule and Hurwitz's extension of Fourier's theorem will also be presented at the end of this section. \medbreak

 {\sc Convention:} Consider a polynomial §P(X)=a_nX^n+a_{n-1}X^{n-1}+\cdots + a_0§, where some coefficients §a_i§ may be null.
 If two contiguous coefficients §a_{i+1}§ and §a_{i}§ are both positive or both negative, then the pair §(a_{i+1},a_{i})§ contributes §1§ permanence and §0§ alternation of signs.
 If one of them is positive and the other is negative, then it contributes §1§ alternation and §0§ permanence.
 If now the polynomial has one or more coefficients equal to §0§, then in the context of counting the alternations of signs of §P§, every coefficient §a_i=0§ is considered to be of the same sign as §a_{i+1}§.
 Therefore, the sign of a non-zero coefficient limiting a sequence of null coefficients on the left propagates to the entire sequence.
 For example, if §P(X)=3X^4-X§, we assign the following signs to the lacunary coefficients: §P(X)=3X^4+0\cdot X^3+0\cdot X^2-X-0§.
 In practicality, this is the same as ignoring lacunary coefficients.